MbqIIB/DevOps-Milestone3/README.md

 ```
 node do.js
 ```

 2. It might take a short while for the server to be provisioned.
 3. After that is done, run the Ansible command which consumes the inventory file and reads the playbook.yml rules to automatically provision the requirements.

 ```
 ansible-playbook -i inventory playbook.yml
 ```

+4. The playbook sets up all the requirements and provisions them to the server to make it ready as needed.

 ![Screencast](https://github.com/shivamgulati1991/DevOps-Milestone3/blob/master/Screens/1.gif)